2007–08 Football League Cup

 The 2007–08 Football League Cup (known as the Carling Cup for sponsorship reasons) was the 48th staging of the Football League Cup, a knock-out competition for the top 92 football clubs played in English football league system.
 The winners qualified for the first round of the 2008–09 UEFA Cup, if not already qualified for European competitions.

 The competition began on 13 August 2007, and ended with the final on 24 February 2008.
 Wembley Stadium in London hosted the final match for the first time since its major renovation completed.

 The tournament was won by Tottenham Hotspur, who beat holders Chelsea 2–1 in the final, thanks to goals from Dimitar Berbatov and Jonathan Woodgate.
 Didier Drogba scored the opener for Chelsea.
-The title, as of 2022, is the most recent major trophy won by Tottenham.

 First round

 The 72 Football League clubs started in the first round, which was divided into North and South sections.
 Each section was divided equally into a pot of seeded clubs and a pot of unseeded clubs.
 Clubs' rankings depended upon their finishing position in the 2006–07 season.
 Therefore, the clubs relegated from the Premier League in 2007; Watford, Charlton Athletic (south) and Sheffield United (north) were the top seeds, and the clubs newly promoted to the Football League, Morecambe and Dagenham & Redbridge, were bottom seeds in north and south sections respectively.